RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are numerous locks and safeguards that can be put in place to limit access to backup buckets.
-The default is that only a per-server service account and the admins can access a servers backup bucket.
+The default is that only a per-server service account and the admins can access a server's backup bucket.
 We've added IP address ranging as another obstacle to access.
 For UCI, we allow access from on-campus address ranges.
 These are specific to UCI and should be changed to reflect your institution: